gom9000/howto-git-flows/howto-git-master-feature-flow.md

 ### Release the completed *feature* on master and remove it

-update local branches *master* and update, if previously published, local branch *feature*:
+update local branch *master* and update, if previously published, local branch *feature*:

 	git checkout master
 	git pull origin master